 Second, make sure to thoroughly review the job posting before the interview so you don’t identify something that’s essential to the job as your weakness.

-How should I address “What are your weaknesses?”
+How should I address weaknesses in an interview

 1. Talk about a weakness you’ve transformed into a strength